Manishh09/ng-coding-challenges/README.md

-# NgCodingChallenges
+# Angular Coding Challenges

-An interactive platform for Angular coding challenges designed to help developers improve their Angular skills through practical exercises.
-This project features a modern UI inspired by angular.dev, with responsive design and theming capabilities.
+**ngQuest** is an interactive platform designed to help Angular developers master key concepts through practical, hands-on coding challenges.
+Each challenge focuses on real-world scenarios that you'll encounter in professional Angular development, from basic component communication to advanced state management patterns.

 ## 🚀 Project Overview

-NgCodingChallenges provides a collection of practical Angular coding challenges with increasing complexity.
+**ngQuest** provides a collection of practical Angular coding challenges with increasing complexity.
 Each challenge focuses on specific Angular concepts and features, allowing developers to:

 - Practice real-world Angular development scenarios
 - Learn modern Angular best practices